Part 1: Setting up a Proxmox Cluster

 systemctl reload postfix

-Send a test email, replacing the placeholder with your destination email address
+Send a test email, replacing the placeholder with your destination email address.

 echo "This is a test email from Proxmox" | mail -s "Proxmox Test" [email protected]